idaholab/moose/python/doc/content/python/sqa/python_sdd.md

 this design goal, [!ac](MOOSE) Tools utilities generally use a particular design pattern, consisting of a central core of common functionality extended by code designed for specific tasks.
-Users needing to extend or create new [!ac](MOOSE) Tools utilities may, in many cases, use the main code as Python packages and specialize or modify it to provide an implementation meeting his or her needs.
+Users needing to extend or create new [!ac](MOOSE) Tools utilities may, in many cases, use the main code as Python packages and specialize or modify it to provide an implementation meeting their needs.
 The design of each of these systems is documented on the [MOOSE homepage](https://mooseframework.inl.gov).
 Additionally, up-to-date documentation extracted from the source is maintained on the same documentation site after every successful merge to MOOSE's stable branch.